UN Commission on the Status of Women (CSW64)

 Attendance at the 2020 UN Commission on the Status of Women.

-The Research Fellowship allows the successful applicant to develop research, analysis and policy-writing skills through developing a policy paper related to the delegation agenda.
-Your policy paper will include specific recommendations for domestic policy application.
+The Policy Fellowship allows the successful applicant to develop research, analysis and policy-writing skills through developing a policy paper related to the delegation agenda.
+Your paper will include specific recommendations for domestic policy application.

 The Scholarship is ideal for students with an interest in gender equality, social and economic policy, human rights and international development.
 The Program has a strong international element so we encourage young Australians with a global perspective to apply.